artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part2-configuringtor.md

 ![](../../img/tor8.PNG)

+Do not worry if you don't start seeing them quickly, though, as in the words of @davecgh

+> even if everything is configured properly, you won't see inbound conns for several days on average.
+The network is intentionally designed to favor nodes that have a track record over new nodes to help prevent things like a bad actor firing up a bunch of malicious nodes with the intent to sybil.

 With a **dcrd** node set up in this fashion you can close your SSH session without worrying that your node will shut down.
 On a related note, I think it goes without saying that your Raspberry Pi needs to remain connected to power in order to keep  working, but in the event you do need to switch it off, please do the following:

 - log into your Pi